FI-Nabil/Spring-Boot/db and jpa practice/readme.md

 - Here StuentRepository interface extends all the jpa properties
 - we inject the Studentrepository in Studentservice class, by which we can avoid manual query

+Sql joining(many to many and one to one) and personally query writing in interface are not included in this repo.